Discovering a rash on your skin can be alarming, especially when that rash is itchy or painful.

 - using steroids for an extended period of time

-Herpes simplex virus can be passed on even when a person is showing no symptoms at all.
-Unless you know your partner has tested negative for sexually transmitted infections (STIs), always use protection.
+The herpes simplex virus can be passed on even when a person is showing no symptoms at all.
+Unless you know your partner has tested negative for sexually transmitted infections (STIs), it’s important to consistently use protection.

 It’s especially important to seek medical care for shingles if:

 - your shingles rash is near your eye, where it could lead to permanent eye damage

 - you’re over age 60